-1. Daisy has one child and works at a movie theater part-time in the afternoon, earning minimum wage.
+- 1. Daisy has one child and works at a movie theater part-time in the afternoon, earning minimum wage.
 Daisy's husband, the child's father, recently died.

-She applies for SCCA.

-- Q: What needs to be verified to determine eligibility? - Q: What type of documentation will the applicant need to present? - Q: What is going to be affected due to the change of circumstance? - A: The applicant's base period income can be verified deeming from FNS if the client receives FNS.
+She applies for SCCA. - Q: What needs to be verified to determine eligibility? - Q: What type of documentation will the applicant need to present? - Q: What is going to be affected due to the change of circumstance? - A: The applicant's base period income can be verified deeming from FNS if the client receives FNS.
 If the client does not receive FNS, or she receives FNS, but the income is not representative due to a recent raise, the worker can obtain base period pay stubs.
 If the applicant does not have her pay stubs, a wage verification form can be obtained.

-The worker also needs to verify if there is a death benefit being received by either Daisy or her child from husband's death. - 2.
-Three months later, Daisy calls to report that she has received authorization to reduce her part-time job hours so she can attend a vocational program.
+- 2. Three months later, Daisy calls to report that she has received authorization to reduce her part-time job hours so she can attend a vocational program.
 In addition, her boyfriend has moved in with her.
-They are also planning to move out of the county next month. - Q: What needs to be verified? - A: The reduction in her work hours, verification that she is enrolled in a vocational program and any pertinent information that will affect her case.
+They are also planning to move out of the county next month. - Q: What needs to be verified?

+A: The reduction in her work hours, verification that she is enrolled in a vocational program and any pertinent information that will affect her case.
 The worker does not need to verify a need for the boyfriend because he is not included in the income unit.
 Document the case narrative/notes well.